Battle of Solomon's Fork: Background

-Years before the battle of Solomon’s Fork, the Cheyenne people had relative peace with the white settlers; they had not started to encroach on their territory yet.
-The entirety of the Cheyenne people totaled close to 3,000 members, including 900 warriors.
-While the Cheyenne were peaceful with white settlers, they were not so friendly with other tribes.
+In the years preceding the Battle of Solomon’s Fork, the Cheyenne people had maintained relative peace with the white settlers, who had not yet started to encroach on their territory.
+The entirety of the Cheyenne people at the time totaled close to 3,000 members, including 900 warriors.
+While the Cheyenne were peaceful with white settlers, they were often at war with other tribes.
 To the Cheyenne people, having a fighting spirit was encouraged and welcomed among the young men of the tribe.
 To be killed in battle while in their prime was seen as a great honor, and to live to old age was disagreeable.

-Trouble began when the Sioux people killed 31 United States soldiers at the 1854 Grattan Massacre.
-In March of 1856.
-Colonel William Selby Harney joined Sioux leaders at a peace meeting at Fort Pierre.
-This meeting included Cheyenne’s and Arapahos peoples, and Harney demanded that they all make peace with each other and withdraw from the Platte River territory.
+Trouble began when the Sioux people, traditional allies of the Cheyenne, killed 31 United States Army soldiers at the Grattan Massacre in 1854.
+In March of 1856, Colonel William Selby Harney joined Sioux leaders at a peace meeting at Fort Pierre.
+This meeting included Cheyenne and Arapaho peoples as well, and Harney demanded that they all make peace with each other and withdraw from the Platte River territory.
 If they did not do so, they would be "wiped from the face of the earth."

 The Cheyenne agreed to avoid any conflict with the United States Army.
 However, several events following the agreement proved that they could not.
-Numerous incidents, including accusations of theft from U.S. soldiers, murder of innocents on both sides of the conflict, and fear tactics from U.S. soldiers left tensions high and distrust between the two factions.
+Numerous incidents, including accusations of theft from U.S. soldiers, murder of innocents on both sides of the conflict, and fear tactics perpetrated by U.S. soldiers left a great deal of tension and distrust between the two factions.

-The Cheyenne attacked emigrant wagon trains as revenge for an attack from U.S. troops that killed ten of their people and injured another eight.
-These attacks on the wagon trains led to the killing of twelve whites and the kidnapping of two.
-General Persifor E. Smith, commander of the Department of the West, demanded severe punishment for the Cheyenne attacks.
-At the time, the U.S. Army was busy trying to keep the peace between pro-slavery groups and the Kansas Free-Staters separate, so Smith suggested a delayed operation against the Cheyenne for later the following year.
-The Secretary of War, Jefferson Davis, agreed.
+In revenge for an attack from U.S. troops that killed ten of their people and injured another eight, the Cheyenne attacked emigrant wagon trains, which led to the killing of twelve whites and the kidnapping of two.
+General Persifor Frazer Smith, commander of the Department of the West, demanded severe punishment for the Cheyenne attacks.
+At the time, the U.S. Army was busy trying to keep the peace between pro-slavery groups and Free-Staters during the Bleeding Kansas conflict, so Smith suggested a delayed operation against the Cheyenne for later the following year.
+Secretary of War Jefferson Davis agreed.